vturovets/openwebui-srs-starter/README.md

 The repository includes [`scripts/run_import.py`](scripts/run_import.py) for running imports from the command line.
 Pass a JSONL file (or storage key handled by your deployment) and the script will stream summaries to stdout while persisting the CSV audit trail.
+When `/v1/parse` is invoked with `{"import_mode": true, "batch": [...]}`, the endpoint returns an aggregated summary and optionally appends one-row metrics to `data/import_summary.csv`, capturing guardrail activity and latency percentiles alongside total successes/failures.

 ## Telemetry & guardrails